RIYAN1-ux/DeployMate/README.md

 15. At the end take the Public Ip from the Instance created and add the port number after it : `Ip address :Port_number`
 16. To kill a Port use the command `losf -i :port_number`
 17. Now to kill the process `sudo kill -9 <pid>`
+18.  ⁠Build a insatnce for the Jenkins
+19. Run and open that instance , with the commands for jenkins
+20. After enabling jenkins , copy public ip   and add ⁠ :8080 ⁠
+4.